Yonathan Andía

-Yonathan Wladimir Andía León (born August 6, 1992) is a Chilean footballer who currently plays for Chilean Primera División club Universidad de Chile as a right back.
+Yonathan Wladimir Andía León (born August 6, 1992) is a Chilean footballer who plays as a right back for Deportes Limache.

 Club career

-A product of the Escuela de Fútbol (Football Academy) Benjamín Muñoz, he played for several amateur clubs like Club Deportivo Huertos La Perla at local championships and at the Tercera A and Tercera B, the fourth and the fifth level of the Chilean football, respectively, until he was seen by Víctor Rivero, manager of Unión La Calera from 2017 to 2018.
+A product of the Escuela de Fútbol (football academy) Benjamín Muñoz, Andía played for several amateur clubs like Club Deportivo Huertos La Perla at local championships and both the Tercera A and Tercera B, the fourth and the fifth level of the Chilean football, respectively, until he was seen by Víctor Rivero, then manager of Unión La Calera in 2018.